Blue-Net-Reflections-LLC/voter-ai-chat/design/ga/ga-charting.md

     *   [✅] Add memoization for total voter counts to reduce query time.
     *   [✅] Optimize data structure for chart rendering.
 *   [✅] **Styling & Testing:**
-    *   [✅] Add clean, consistent styling.
+    *   [✅] Ensure consistent styling across chart views and with the Ratio chart.
-    *   [✅] Verify functionality across various filter combinations.
+    *   [✅] Test with various filter combinations.
-    *   [✅] Fix bugs in Y-axis calculation and legend toggling.
+    *   [✅] Test switching between Ratio and Counts charts.
+    *   [✅] Test switching between Line, Bar, and Area views within the Counts chart.

 # Counts over Time Chart
 The chart will use the same grouping logic as the Demographic Ratio ove time but it will count the total voters in a give given year.